Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

 afterwards gates can then be added to the circuit

-Lets say I want to add an X gate to qubit 0 and a hadamard gate to qubit 1, I would enter the following
+Lets say I want to add an X gate to qubit 0 and a Hadamard gate to qubit 1, I would enter the following

     qc.x(0)
     qc.h(1)